slavaheroes/breil-algonauts-challenge/README.md

 `alexnet_submission.py` - .py version of the above notebook.
 It iterates over 8 subjects and saves prediction scores.

+`sam` - folder with scripts using Segment Anything

-`segment_anything_submission.py` - similar script as alexnet_submission but using Segment Anything model.
+> `segment_anything_submission.py` - similar script as alexnet_submission but using Segment Anything model.

 `coco_image_matching.ipynb` - notebook to match ids of NSD images to the original images from COCO to get corresponding annotations.